-PHE307 Advanced Weights 102 Term: Semester Credit: 0.5 Prerequisite: Passing Beginning Weights with an A and teacher approval.
+PHE307 Advanced Weights 202 Term: Semester Credit: 0.5 Prerequisite: Passing Advanced Weights 201 and teacher approval.
 Graduation Requirement Satisfied PE Fees: \$10 for PE Uniform.
 All students are expected to purchase a WVHS PE uniform consisting of a T-shirt.
 The uniform is the same as used for all HS PE classes.